What is Sexual Misconduct?

 What are the rights of the Reporting Parties and Responding Parties?

 The rights of both parties during the investigation and adjudication process include a fair, impartial and prompt investigation and resolution of the allegations.
-For more information see Reporting Party’s / Responding Party’s Rights, see Appendix H and I of the full Policy.
+For more information about Reporting Party’s/Responding Party’s Rights, see Appendix H and I of the full Policy.

 What is retaliation?